mitre/fieldmanual/sphinx-docs/Plugin-library.md

 2. Install the python package `virtualenv` on the target machine
 3. Install Google Chrome on the target machine

-Once the requirements above are met, then copy the human deployment command from the CALDERA server and run it on the target machine.
+Once the requirements above are met, then copy the human deployment command from the Caldera server and run it on the target machine.
-The deployment command downloads a tar file from the CALDERA server, un-archives it, and starts the human using python.
+The deployment command downloads a tar file from the Caldera server, un-archives it, and starts the human using python.
 The human runs in a python virtual environment to ensure there are no package conflicts with pre-existing packages.

 ## Training

-This plugin allows a user to gain a "User Certificate" which proves their ability to use CALDERA.
+This plugin allows a user to gain a "User Certificate" which proves their ability to use Caldera.
 This is the first of several certificates planned in the future.
-The plugin takes you through a capture-the-flag style certification course, covering all parts CALDERA.
+The plugin takes you through a capture-the-flag style certification course, covering all parts Caldera.

 ## Access